 Ability to work collaboratively with others who may have different priorities and proactively engage colleagues in fundraising initiatives.

-Ability to engage people confidently and comfortably to influence a diverse range of people.
+Ability to confidently and comfortably engage and influence a diverse range of people.

-Demonstrable sympathy and commitment to People & Planet's strategic aims, campaigns and theory of change.
+Demonstrable alignment with and commitment to People & Planet's strategic aims, campaigns and theory of change.

+Desirable criteria

 The ability to conduct online research quickly and effectively; previous experience of conducting prospect research is highly desirable.

+A commitment to working for migrant and climate justice